 Within a few years International Fiberglass had gone on to make a few versions from the original mould to meet more customer needs.
-They made Indians for the Mohawk gas stations as well as many car dealerships across the country.
+They made Indians for the Mohawk gas stations as well as Pontiac car dealerships across the country.
 Cowboys were best known for standing in front of phillips 66 gas stations holding a rifle and pistol at the hip.
-The half wits were popular early on at mini golf courses in Ohio and the New England states as well as New Jersey.
-Of course the paul bunyans continued to sell until the company closed up shop in 1972.
-From that year on the muffler man population has slowly been declining till only about 180 are left standing across America today (this number includes all versions and kinds of muffler men) with some of the versions like half wits down to as low as 10 left.
+The half wits or Mortimer Snerds were popular early on at mini golf courses in Ohio and the New England states as well as New Jersey.
+Of course the Paul Bunyans continued to sell until the company closed up shop in 1972.
+From that point to now the muffler man population has slowly been declining till only about 180 are left standing across America today (this number includes all versions and kinds of muffler men) with some of the versions like Half Wits down to as low as 10 left.

 It is a bit hard to figure out where the first muffler men made are today.
 I have noticed that somewhere along the way International Fiberglass changed the way the arms fitted into the shirt sleeves and some of the very early ones can be discerned because of this change.
 Many of the first ones are still in the LA area although the original one that Bob delivered stands outside the J. Lawrence Walkup Skydome in Flagstaff, AZ.
 A few years after the Lumberjack Cafe got the very first M Man from Bob they bought another one from International Fiberglass.
 The first one came all as one piece but the second came in 4 pieces and those were stored in separate shipping crates.
 When the Lumberjack Cafe closed it’s doors they donated the statues to the Northern Arizona University in Flagstaff and they have been there ever since.
 The original now named Louie stands outside the dome by the ticket booth while the newer of the two stands inside in the end field.